Msp-123/Binary-Classification-with-the-Keras/README.md

 #### Smaller Network
 - The data describes the same signal from different angles.
 Perhaps some of those angles are more relevant than others.
 So you can force a type of feature extraction by the network by restricting the representational space in the first hidden layer.
 #### Larger Network
-- A neural network topology with more layers offers more opportunities for the network to extract key features and recombine them in useful nonlinear ways
+- A neural network topology with more layers offers more opportunities for the network to extract key features and recombine them in useful nonlinear ways.